foundryvtt/dnd5e/wiki/Enrichers.md

 If spaces are required within the value, then you must surround it with double quotation marks: `<name>="Two Words"`.
 The **Assembled** column indicates that an option can be used with spaces without the quotation marks.

-The **Formula** column indicates what type of data is accepted for the value.
+The **Format** column indicates what type of data is accepted for the value.
 A list and description of the various formats are available in the dropdown below.

 > <details>
 >   <summary>Option Formats</summary>